Tipping in Mexico: Who to Tip & How Much

 Hotel porters

 Plan to tip hotel porters who help you with your bags.
-I suggest 10 to 50 pesos total depending on the distance they have to walk and the number of bags you have, etc.
+I suggest 10 to 50 pesos total depending on the distance they have to walk, the number of bags you have, etc.

 From hotel staff to tour guides, understanding the expectations for tipping in Mexico will help you navigate your trip smoothly.

-In addition to the services mentioned, tipping in Mexico extends to many areas of your travel experience, enhancing service quality.
+In addition to the services mentioned, tipping in Mexico extends to many areas of your travel experience, enhancing the quality of service.

-If you don’t happen to have change on you at the time (it happens!) try to make a point of slipping a tip to the person who helped you after you’ve tracked some down.
+If you don’t have any change on you at the time (it happens!), try to make a point of slipping a tip to the person who helped you after you’ve found some.

 Concierge

 It’s normal to tip concierge staff if they’re helping you make the most of your trip.
-The amount you tip them is totally up to you, and it’s not mandatory or even expected, but it’s always appreciated.
+The amount you tip is up to you; it’s not mandatory or expected, but always appreciated.
 Tip based on the level of service you are receiving.

 Housekeeping staff